jbiason/blog/content/quotes/bette-midler/index.md

 tags = ["quotes", "bette midler", "success"]
 +++

-> The worst part of having success is trying to find someone who is happy for you.
+> "The worst part of having success is trying to find someone who is happy for you."